 Elevation of body temperature is one of the first signs of an infectious disease.
-If a student complains of: headache runny nose nausea/stomach ache sore throat vomiting rash chills cough runny eyes earache joint or neck stiffness or any other signs of communicable disease, the temperature can be a valuable tool in assessing illness.
+If a student complains of any of the symptoms listed below or displays any other signs of communicable disease, the temperature can be a valuable tool in assessing illness.